GammaTauAI/rusty-llms/README.md

-# rusty-llms: A Rust library for interfacing with HuggingFace and vLLM APIs
+# rusty-llms: A Rust library for interfacing with transformers and vLLM APIs

 Load your favorite language model from HuggingFace and use it to generate text with vLLM;
 all within Rust!